satellasoft/EasyUrlShortener/README.md

 - **URLLENGTH**: Amount of characters to be generated
 - **SITEURL**: URL to your site, ex https://site.com/url?u=.
 Do not remove Query String /url?=u
 - **PATH**: Directory where files will be created

+# Manipulating the information

+## Inserting
+Go to the admin panel, at the top you must enter in the text field the URL you want to shorten, then click the **Create** button.
+## Removing
+Click the **Remove** button corresponding to the URL you want to remove.
+A dialog box should open, confirming the deletion.
+## Query
+Each table row corresponds to a URL, each column contains information.

+- **ID**: filename and URL identifier.
+- **Original URL**: Registered original URL, which will be redirected when accessing the new URL.
+- **New URL**: New URL generated.
+By clicking on the text field the content is copied to the clipboard.
+- **Access**: Number of accesses through the new URL.